Operations and Management Executive Resume Sample

-Leader in Health & Fitness Industry, ranked 2nd in U.S. and 7th worldwide (based on revenues) with 365,000 members at 132 clubs and 7,200 employees.
+Leader in Health & Fitness Industry ranked 2nd in U.S. and 7th worldwide (based on revenues) with 365,000 members at 132 clubs and 7,200 employees.

 General Manager – Columbia Fitness Club (CFC), Columbia, MD

 Full P&L responsibility for sports club ranked 1st in suburban-DC market.
 Managed 20,000 SF club with 2000 members, and supervised 40 management and line staff.
-Key player in strategic planning, business development, operations, sales and marketing, brand building, PR and community relations, customer service/retention, human resources, administration, and technology performance.
+A key player in strategic planning, business development, operations, sales and marketing, brand building, PR and community relations, customer service/retention, human resources, administration, and technology performance.

 Challenged in company restructure and brand-building initiative to deliver smooth-running, profitable operations and sales in high-profile fitness club facility.
-By 2004 Voted “Best Health Club” in DC-Metro area.
-Introduced new product and service lines, negotiated cost reductions (from 10% to cost of item) with vendors, collaborated in succession planning and team building, and led major revenue and profitability increases (demonstrated by financial metrics below):
+By 2004 Voted “Best Health Club” in the DC-Metro area.
+Introduced new product and service lines, negotiated cost reductions (from 10% to cost of the item) with vendors, collaborated in succession planning and team building, and led major revenue and profitability increases (demonstrated by financial metrics below):